 “Suppose there was a financial instrument… so solid it could survive the Great Depression intact; that earned untaxed interest at a competitive rate; that could be borrowed against at will regardless of credit conditions; and that could be used by individuals as well as major corporations and banks as a safe harbor during economic turmoil?”

-Mutual Insurance vs. Stock Insurance Companies
+Mutual Insurance Companies vs. Stock Insurance Companies

-While mutual companies were booming, publicly traded insurance companies were melting down with the rest of the economy, As Forbes magazine reported in “Mutual Respect”:
+In the economic uncertainty of 2008, many investors ditched the stock market and headed for safer hills.
+This resulted in major growth for many major insurance companies.
+While mutual companies were booming, publicly-traded insurance companies were melting down with the rest of the economy.
+As Forbes magazine reported in “Mutual Respect”:

-“With their survival on the line, publicly traded insurers are scrambling for cash by cutting dividends and issuing new shares (diluting existing investors), begging regulators for a relaxation of capital requirements and lobbying Washington for a cut of the $700 billion Wall Street bailout.”
+“With their survival on the line, publicly-traded insurers are scrambling for cash by cutting dividends and issuing new shares (diluting existing investors), begging regulators for a relaxation of capital requirements and lobbying Washington for a cut of the $700 billion Wall Street bailout.”

 Update: Chart below shows Guardian’s dividend payouts to policyholders rose again in 2012:

-However, buyers must ask some questions (or read some websites) to determine what companies are Main Street and which are Wall Street.
+However, buyers must ask some questions (or read some websites) to determine what companies are “Main Street” and which are “Wall Street.”
 The “mutual” moniker is no guarantee of a mutual company, nor has it ever been used only for mutual companies.

 “When a mutuality writes a permanent insurance policy, it is not simply a legal contract.
 It is also a solemn commitment to be there 50 years from now.
 Corporations do not think in terms of 50 years.
 Or 5 years.
 They think in terms of 3 months — this quarter.
 How did we do this quarter?
 “OMG, we need to lay some people off to make the quarterly report look less bad!”
 This is no way to run a life insurance company….”

-As John Schlifske, Chairman and Chief Executive Officer of Northwestern Mutual explains, “Think of the fable of the tortoise and the hare.
+As John Schlifske, Chairman and Chief Executive Officer of Northwestern Mutual, explains, “Think of the fable of the tortoise and the hare.
 We want to be the tortoise, grinding it out year after year, doing things we know are sustainable.”

-More than just talk, companies such as Northwestern Mutual and Guardian Life have survived and thrived through the Civil War, the Great Depression, and the World Wars, paying dividends to policy owners for more than 140 consecutive years.
-When the stock market, investment banks, even Fanny and Freddie were reeling, most mutual insurance companies didn’t even flinch.
+More than just talk, companies such as Northwestern Mutual and Guardian Life have survived and thrived through the Civil War, the Great Depression, and the World Wars, paying dividends to policy owners for more than 160 consecutive years.
+When the stock market, investment banks, and even Fanny and Freddie were reeling, most mutual insurance companies didn’t even flinch.

 Northwestern Mutual’s dividends paid to policy owners before, during, and after the sub-prime crisis were as follows: